Texas law requires that all drivers carry the state’s minimum liability insurance coverage minimums.

 Approximately 15 to 20 percent of drivers in Texas don’t carry insurance at all, according to car insurance company Geico.
 That means that almost one-quarter of the drivers on the road likely won’t be able to compensate you after a car accident.

 That’s where uninsured motorist coverage comes in; uninsured motorist coverage will help to pay for bodily injury damages in an accident in a hit-and-run, or when the at-fault driver is uninsured.
 If you opt for this coverage type, the minimum amount required is $30,000 per person and $60,000 per accident for bodily injury coverage.
-Also, uninsured motorist will help you out if a driver fled the scene of the accident.
+Also, the uninsured motorist will help you out if a driver fled the scene of the accident.

 In Texas, you can also purchase uninsured motorist coverage for property damage.
 The minimum amount is $25,000 and a deductible of $250 unless you choose to forego this coverage type.